 - Long term planning is overrated when the ground beneath you is shifting so fast

-I’d be interested to hear what you think on this.
+I’d be interested to hear what you think about this.
 Can success be designed or is it something far more organic?